jlhonora/dmm-parser/README.md

-## RS232 parser for Mastech MS8226 and MS8226T Multimeters ##
+## RS232 parser for Mastech Multimeters ##

-This script implements a parser for the Mastech MS8226(T) series Digital Multimeters.
+This script implements a parser for Mastech Digital Multimeters.
 To use the script, simply connect the RS232 optical cable to your PC and run:

 ```
 ./mastech.py
 ```

 Currently supported for Linux and Mac OS X. To use in Windows, simply change the serial port name to whatever COM you are using.

+**Supported models**

+The following models are reported to work with this script:

+ - MS8250B
+ - MS8226
+ - MS8226T

 ### Dependencies ###